Cooperative Edge Caching with Large Language Model in Wireless Networks: Methodology

 \subsubsection{Supervised Fine-Tuning}

-We fine-tune the model parameter $\theta$ using QLoRA~\cite{dettmers2023qlora} with a rank of $r{=}64$.
+We fine-tune the model parameter $\theta$ using quantized low-rank adaptation (QLoRA)~\cite{dettmers2023qlora} with a rank of $r{=}64$.
 The training objective is to maximize the likelihood of generating the expert decision string $y_t$ given the state prompt $q_t$.
 Let $y_t = (y_{t,1}, y_{t,2}, \dots, y_{t, L_t})$ be the token sequence of length $L_t$ corresponding to the target completion.
 The loss function $\mathcal{L}_{\mathrm{sft}}(\theta)$ is defined as the standard causal language modeling loss:

 where $y_{<n}$ denotes the prefix of the target sequence.
 To concentrate the model on the non-trivial replacement logic, we selectively collect SFT samples only when all BS caches are full, as this regime requires the agent to make complex eviction decisions rather than simple insertions.
+By contrast, cache-filling states contribute relatively few samples and are dominated by trivial insertions, which can dilute the replacement-oriented patterns that this stage is intended to teach.
 Throughout SFT, we keep the state encoder $\mathcal{T}(\cdot)$ and the strict parser $\mathcal{P}(\cdot)$ fixed.
 This ensures that the training process directly optimizes the exact executable interface used during deployment.